AdobeDocs/experience-manager-65.pt-BR/help/forms/using/log-mobile-workspace.md

 ---
-title: Fazer logon no aplicativo AEM Forms
+title: Logon no aplicativo AEM Forms
 seo-title: Logging in to AEM Forms app
 description: Etapas para fazer logon no aplicativo AEM Forms.
 seo-description: Steps to log into the AEM Forms app.